 Note – It is common for Heritage staff to take advantage of field-going opportunities as they come up during the field season.
 They may end up completing Section 110 activities, namely inventory and monitoring, they did not anticipate when developing their program of work.

-On an annual basis, before the beginning of the next field season, Forest Service will share Section 110 accomplishments with affected tribes; include this information in the Alaska Region Heritage program management programmatic agreement annual summary of activities.
+On an annual basis, before the beginning of the next field season, Forest Service will share Section 110 accomplishments with affected tribes; include this information in the Alaska Region Heritage program management programmatic agreement annual summary of activities (included in Heritage Program Managed to Standard Report, Stipulation VII.a.ii.2).

 If a Section 110 activity meets the definition of undertaking, follow the steps outlined in the ‘Section 106 Tribal Consultation – Minimum Requirements’ section of this guidance.